enzo-project/enzo-dev/doc/manual/source/tutorials/WritingParameterFiles.rst

 cosmological simulation in both a time-based and redshift-based manner.
 To output data regularly in time, one sets ``dtDataDump`` to a value greater than zero.
-The size of this number, which is in units of enzo's internal time variable, controls the output frequency.
+The size of this number, which is in units of Enzo's internal time variable, controls the output frequency.
 See the Enzo user's manual section on output format for more information on physical units.
 Data can be output at specific redshifts as controlled by ``CosmologyOutputRedshift[#]``, where # is